Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 |---|---|---|---|

-- External Condensation: Usually forms a distinct square or rectangle right in the middle of the glass.
-This is because the absolute middle of the pane is the furthest point away from the frame.
-The frame (and the internal spacer bar) actually leaks a tiny, unavoidable amount of internal heat, effectively keeping the very edges slightly warmer than the freezing centre.
+The “Square of Mist” Mystery: External condensation usually forms a distinct square or rectangle right in the middle of the glass, leaving a clear border around the edges.
+Why?
+Because the absolute middle of the pane is the furthest point away from the window frame.
+The frame (and the internal spacer bar) actually leaks a tiny, unavoidable amount of internal heat, keeping the very edges slightly warmer than the freezing centre.
+That freezing centre point is precisely where the atmospheric dew point has been hit.

-5. When Exactly Will It Happen?
+5. When Exactly Will It Happen in the UK?

 - The night must be completely clear (absolutely no insulating cloud cover).